anbestephen/maven_ci/README.md

-This is a text project in continouse build.
+This is a basic java project in continouse build.